TrentBrick/Upside-Down-Free-Energy/README.md

 # Evolutionary Bootstrapping for Upside Down Active Inference

+An exploration into how to better apply the Free Energy Principle to Reinforcement Learning and convergences with the recent rise of "upside down" supervised reinforcement learning.

+See `TrentonBricken_FEP_Upside_Down_RL_Paper.pdf` for a draft write up of the project that also has a summary of the Free Energy Principle.

+I was unable to get the inverse RL agent to ultimately learn useful hierarchical goals and haven't worked on this project for two years so I am open sourcing the codebase.

+This codebase is a more advanced and unweildy version of https://github.com/TrentBrick/RewardConditionedUDRL that was used to replicate two upside down RL papers.

 ## Relevant Scripts:

 * `train.py` - has almost all of the relevant configuration settings for the code.
 Also starts either ray tune (for hyperparam optimization) or a single model (for debugging).
 Able to switch between different model and learning types in a modular fashion